newjersey/navigator.business.nj.gov/content/src/fundings/nj-zero-emission.md

 NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, New Brunswick, and Shore areas to support purchases of new, medium-duty zero-emission vehicles.

 ---

 ### Eligibility

-* Businesses and nonprofits in the greater Newark, Camden, New Brunswick, and Shore areas purchasing one or more new zero-emission medium or heavy-duty vehicles
+- Businesses and nonprofits in the greater Newark, Camden, New Brunswick, and Shore areas purchasing one or more new zero-emission medium or heavy-duty vehicles

->**Benefits**
+> **Benefits**
+>
->* Vouchers up to $100,000 plus bonuses
+> - Vouchers up to $100,000 plus bonuses